0x19/goesl/README.md

 Point of this library is to fully implement FreeSWITCH ESL and bring outbound server as inbound client to you, fellow Go developer :)

+### WARNING

+Before using this code, please read following discussion: https://github.com/0x19/goesl/discussions/35

+In short, I don't have time right now contributing to this project.

 ### TODO?